Making a complaint

 Complaints can be made about Ministers and agencies.
 Below lists when a complaint can be made.
 You can also view our guide on the complaints process.

 You can complain about an action taken, or failed to be taken, by an agency when performing its functions or meeting its obligations under the Freedom of Information Act 1982 (Vic) (FOI Act).
 This may include:

 - a decision that a requested document does not exist or cannot be located; or

-- an action taken or failed to be taken by a principal officer in the performance or purported performance of their functions and obligations under Part IB (Professional Standards – not yet published or in force) or Part II (Publication of certain documents and information).
+- an action taken or failed to be taken by a principal officer in the performance or purported performance of their functions and obligations under Part IB (the Professional Standards) or Part II (Publication of certain documents and information).

 You can also complain about certain actions taken or failed to be taken by a Minister in relation to a request.
 This may include: